market reports

 3 Hot Topics in the Connecticut Housing Market Right Now

+3 Hot Topics in the Connecticut Housing Market Right Now.
 If you’re a prospective buyer or seller, it’s important to understand the current real estate market conditions and how they affect you.
 The Counselors of Real Estate (CRE) just released its Top Ten Issues Affecting Real Estate report.
-Here are three hot topics from the list and how they impact today’s housing market.
-Technology Acceleration and Innovation The past
+Here are three hot topics from the list and how they

 3 Hot Topics in the Connecticut Housing Market Right Now Read More »